 When staying in hotels (usually in cities) we always strive to provide you with one healthy, wholesome and plentiful meal every day, usually breakfast at the hotel.
 Lunches and evening meals are at your own expense when we stay in hotels.
 Local food is generally very cheap so if you are on a budget then eat what the locals eat.
 Western restaurants tend to be more expensive.

 When it comes to shopping and cooking while camping we will divide ourselves up into groups of 3 or 4 people (depending on group size) who will do their own fresh food shopping, prepare the day’s meals and clean up at the end.
 This will work out that you roughly get to cook once every 10 days (depending on the group size).

 Fresh food is generally available daily so when we are camping we try to eat meat and vegetables for every main evening meal.
 We do cater to vegetarians but we do not cater to vegans or fussiness.
 In these group situations everybody must appreciate we cannot cater to restrictive diets or individual likes & dislikes.

 Don’t worry if you are not a gourmet cook as your crew are also always there to give advice.

-All our vehicles are equipped with a small fridge which is used for the cook group’s breakfast & dinner food only.
-For personal food & drinks we have cooler boxes for everyone to use.
+All our vehicles are equipped with cooler boxes which are primarily used for the cook group’s breakfast & dinner food.
+Personal fresh food & cold drinks can be bought regularly at service station stops throughout the day so we do not provide cooler boxes for personal items.